 The bellman was already at the front desk by the time she’d crossed the lobby.
 There, a very petit and beautiful young woman with dark hair gathered and pulled down over the right shoulder of her burgundy blazer flashed a brilliant smile.

 “Buenos tardes,” she said.
 On her left lapel the name tag read “Maria M.”

 “Buenos tardes, Maria M.,” said the new guest, sliding credit card and passport across the counter.

 “Thank you.”
-Maria M. typed information into the computer, fingers flying over keys she never looked down to see.
+Fingers flying over keys she never looked down to see, Maria M. typed information into the computer.

 “Maria, is there WiFi?” the guest asked.

 “Oh yes, everywhere in the hotel.”
 Maria slid a card across the counter that listed access and password.
 The woman entered that into her phone while Maria M. finished up with registration.

 As soon as her phone connected, it came alive with beeps signaling the arrival of email and texts.
 The woman looked down and frowned.
 She deleted four texts and two emails…